menloresearch/space-thinker-archived/README.md

     ```

 ### adding different objects to the scene
-1. Clone the repo that contain many xml 3d object
+1. Clone external repo into folder at the same level as this repo, This includes many 3d objects in xml format,
     ```sh
     https://github.com/vikashplus/furniture_sim.git
     ```